matteobaccan/owner/docs/crypto.md

 }
 ```

-It extends the `AbstractDecryptor`, an abstract class that implements the `Decrypt` interface and implements one of its
+It extends `AbstractDecryptor`, an abstract class that already implements the `Decrypt` interface and one of its
 methods.
-We need implement the other method, the `decrypt( String value )` method to get our decryptor working.
+To get our Decryptor working, we just have to implement the other method, `decrypt( String value )` .

-Another example is the `StandardDecryptor.java`, which uses the javax.crypto features available in JDK.
+Another example is `StandardDecryptor.java`, which uses the `javax.crypto` features available in JDK.

 ```java
 package org.aeonbits.owner.crypto;